-Place your Hero Card (1st level) and your selected Power Cards face up in front of you.
+Place your Hero Card (1st level), your Power Cards, and your Treasure Card face up in front of you.

-As you acquire Treasure Cards, they also go face up in front of you.
+As you acquire more Treasure Cards, they also go face up in front of you.

 As you acquire Monster Cards and Trap Cards, place them to one side of your Hero Card, in the order in which you received them.